robhami/ZTM_JS/Advanced_ObjectsREADME.md

 A class is something I want to make a copy of name of class (e.g. Player) needs to have capital letter at start.

 #### Constructor ####
-Every time you make a copy of the calss.
+Every time you make a copy of the class.
 The first thing that gets run is the constructor function.
 This will create the listed properties (e.g. name and type) on the "Player" object.

 #### Method ####
 Create a method such as 'introduce()' that console.logs a template string (using backticks as per standard template) that uses name and type from constructor.
-Need to

 ```